The Best Trail-Running Shoes of 2023: Tested

 What is drop and why does it matter when shopping for trail-running shoes?

-When someone mentions the “drop” of a running shoe, they are referencing the difference in height between a shoe’s heel and toe.
-A shoe’s drop primarily affects how your foot strikes the ground.
+When someone mentions the "drop" of a running shoe, they are referring to the difference in height between a shoe's heel and toe.
+A shoe's drop primarily affects how your foot strikes the ground.

-In this gear guide, you’ll find shoes with moderate drop (6 to 8 millimeters), low drop (3 to 5 millimeters) and zero drop (0 millimeters).
-For folks who haven’t tried midfoot striking before, consider sticking with a moderate-drop shoe like the Salomon Sense Ride 4, Brooks Cascadia 16, or the On Cloudultra.
+In this gear guide, you'll find shoes with moderate drop (6 to 8 millimeters) and low drop (3 to 5 millimeters).
+For folks who haven't tried midfoot striking before, consider sticking with a moderate-drop shoe like the Salomon Thundercross, Craft Pure Trail, Brooks Catamount 2 or On Cloudsurfer Trail.

-If, however, you’re interested in dabbling with forefoot striking to minimize any injuries coming from heel striking, look for a low-drop shoe like the HOKA Mafate Speed 4, Saucony Peregrine 12, or HOKA Speedgoat 5.
+If, however, you're interested in dabbling with mid- or forefoot striking to minimize any injuries coming from heel striking, look for a low-drop shoe like the HOKA Mafate Speed 4 or HOKA Speedgoat 5.

 Note: If you’re a heel striker or transitioning from a higher-drop shoe, progress slowly.
 Jumping straight into a low- or zero-drop shoe may result in muscle soreness or even injury.
 Such shoes often make your Achilles tendon work harder than it’s probably used to.